Buffums

-Over the years, the stores gained a reputation as the “Grand Dame” of department stores in the area.
-The stores’ interiors were known for large chandeliers and other upscale touches.
-The chain marketed itself as “Buffums Specialty Store,” in an attempt to differentiate itself from other local chains, including The Broadway and Bullock's, and the national stores such as May Co. and Robinson’s.
-Its most famous advertising line, “I’ve been to Buffums,” was used in newspaper and television advertisements during the 1970s and '80s.
-It was also known for its “Bag-A-Bargain” promotion that placed actual shopping bags (printed with a discount offer) in local newspapers.
+Over the years, the stores gained a reputation as the "Grand Dame" of department stores in the area.
+The stores' interiors were known for large chandeliers and other upscale touches.
+The chain marketed itself as "Buffums Specialty Store," in an attempt to differentiate itself from other local chains, including The Broadway and Bullock's, and the national stores such as May Co. and Robinson's.
+Its most famous advertising line, "I've been to Buffums," was used in newspaper and television advertisements during the 1970s and '80s.
+It was also known for its "Bag-A-Bargain" promotion that placed actual shopping bags (printed with a discount offer) in local newspapers.

 Like other local department stores of the era, Buffums was challenged by old-fashioned business models, changing consumer tastes, and the arrival of Seattle-based retailer Nordstrom.
-The chain was bought in the 1970s by the Australian-based David Jones Ltd, which looked to sell the struggling chain in the 1980s.
-By the time of the sale it had become part of Adelaide Steamship, an Australian conglomerate, who never found a buyer.
+The chain was bought in the 1970s by the Australian-based David Jones, which looked to sell the struggling chain in the 1980s.
+By the time of the sale it had become part of Adelaide Steamship Company, an Australian conglomerate, who never found a buyer.
 In a last-ditch effort to modernize, Buffums installed new IBM point-of-sale registers in all stores in 1990 (to complement their data center's newly purchased IBM AS/400, IBM's then-new midrange computer), only to enter liquidation following the 1990 Christmas shopping season.

 Stores

 Flagship

 Buffums' Downtown flagship grew as follows:

 The predecessor of Buffums, Wm.
 Schilling & Sons dry goods store opened in 1892 at the corner of 2nd and Pine in Long Beach.
-By 1902 they were located at the Stafford Block, 127–129 Pine Ave., and described as a "commodious", 6250 sqft "department store", "embracing a complete line of dress goods ladies and gents furnishings, clothing, shoes, hats and caps, blankets, comforts, etc.".
+By 1902 they were located at the Stafford Block, 127–129 Pine Avenue, and described as a "commodious", 6250 sqft "department store", "embracing a complete line of dress goods ladies and gents furnishings, clothing, shoes, hats and caps, blankets, comforts, etc"..
 That same year the father William retired and the firm became Schilling Bros.